 Data Plane vs. Control Plane: What’s the Difference?

-The Control Plane is a crucial component of a network, tasked with making decisions on how data should be managed, routed, and processed.
-It acts as a supervisor of data, coordinating communication between different components and collecting data from the Data Plane.
+The control plane is a crucial network component, making decisions on how data should be managed, routed, and processed.
+It acts as a supervisor of data, coordinating communication between different components and collecting data from the data plane.

 • Routing protocols (like BGP, OSPF, and IS-IS)